-The School District's contractually required contribution rate for fiscal year ended June 30, 2016 was 25.0% of covered payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions recognized as revenue by the pension plan from the School District were \$ 1,648,379 for the year ended June 30, 2016.
+The School District's contractually required contribution rate for fiscal year ended June 30, 2017 was 29.2% of covered payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+Contributions from the School District recognized by the pension plan as revenue from the School District were \$ 1,905,521 for the year ended June 30, 2017.